fuse-box/fuse-box/docs/configuration.md

 ## useJsNext
-If this option is `true` FuseBox will take "json:next" or "module" properties from `package.json` if avaialable
+If this option is `true` FuseBox will take "json:next" or "module" properties from `package.json` if available

 ```js
 FuseBox.init({